-The DDXi-2051 can be configured via digital control to operate in several output modes providing up to 2.1 channels of power output to speakers.
-The device is capable of delivering up to $2 \times 20W + 1 \times 40W$ in 2.1 mode or $2 \times 40W$ in stereo mode.
-It can also be configured as a single bridge capable of high-current operation delivering up to $1 \times 80W$.
+The DDXi-2101, in 2.1 mode, is capable of delivering up to: $2 \times 30W + 1 \times 60W$.
+In stereo mode it is capable of delivering up to: $2 \times 60W$.
+It can also be configured as a single bridge capable of high-current operation and delivering up to: $1 \times 120W$.

-The DDXi-2051 boasts a full assortment of audio signal processing features that includes up to 4 programmable 24-bit biguads (EQ) per channel and bass/treble tone control.
-AutomodesTM enable time-to-market а advantage by substantially reducing the amount of software development needed for certain functions.
+The DDXi-2161 and DDXi-2101 boast a full assortment of audio signal processing features that includes up to 4 programmable 24-bit biquads (EQ) per channel and bass/treble tone control.
+AutomodesTM enable a time-to-market advantage by substantially reducing the amount of software development needed for certain functions.
 AutoMode settings include Auto Volume loudness control, preset volume curves, preset EQ settings, new advanced AM radio interference reduction modes, and more.

 The serial audio data input interface accepts most formats, including the popular I2S format.
 Three channels of DDX[®] processing are provided.
-This high quality conversion from PCM audio to DDX's patented tri-state PWM switching waveform provides up to 100dB SNR and dynamic range.
+This high quality conversion from PCM audio to DDX's patented tri-state PWM switching waveform provides up to 99dB SNR and dynamic range.